rfdawodu/Temperature-Conversion-App/README.md

 # Temperature Conversion App

-This is a temperature App which make a conversion from Farhahent to celsius and vice vecer A mobile version inclusive
+This is a temperature App which make a conversion from Farhaheint to celsius and vice versa A mobile version inclusive

 # What you need to know